xnuinside/big-parsers-generators-comparison/README.md

 :D

+- pyparsing - does not failed with errors but don n't parse validly some lines

 To put it simply, it seems that ChatGPT was only able to generate valid code for the Python regex library and pure Python's re module.
 I've had a funny experience with ChatGPT generating code that looked like it would work for a given library, but turned out to be non-functional.

-I plan to write an article about this soon to discuss the limitations and capabilities of using AI-generated code snippets.
  It's worth noting that if you point out to ChatGPT that its code snippets contain errors, it will simply generate new code based on its own interpretation of the library syntax.

+### Chat GPT 4 Results

+I attempted a similar approach by comparing the results from ChatGPT 4 and ChatGPT 3.5.
+However, the generated outputs were quite similar, with both models producing visually close yet ultimately non-functional examples.